LuRhe/fhem-46_GoECharger/README.md

 Module purpose:

- - controlling go-ECharger wallboxes ( made by go-e GmbH, https://go-e.co/ ) via FHEM
+ - controlling go-ECharger wallboxes ( made by go-e® GmbH , https://go-e.co/ ) via FHEM
  - with this module it's possible to read data and set some functions of the wallbox to monitor and control car battery charging